johanLib/X-Food/README.md

 ## 🥀 Links <a name = "links"></a>

-Hey curious minds! 🚀 Dive into the heart of innovation with my app! 🌐✨ Whether you prefer the speed of [Netlify](https://x-food.netlify.app), the reliability of [Vercel](https://x-food-navy.vercel.app/), or the classic touch of [GitHub Pages](https://johanlib.github.io/), you're in for a tech-tastic ride.
+Hey curious minds! 🚀 Dive into the heart of innovation with my app! 🌐✨click on this link [Vercel](https://x-food-navy.vercel.app/) and you're in for a tech-tastic ride.
 Explore the digital landscape where creativity meets functionality.
 Click away and unravel the possibilities! 🖱️💻
 ## 🧐 About <a name = "about"></a>
 In the realm of gastronomic delights, our food web application stands as a haven, catering to the diverse palates of our esteemed clientele.
 Within this culinary sanctuary, patrons are not merely served food but are treated to a gastronomic symphony featuring an array of delectable offerings.
 A dedicated section for customer ratings, providing a platform for feedback that shapes and refines our services.